Context-Dependent Upper-Confidence Bounds for Directed Exploration: Optimistic Values Theorem

 \end{theorem} \begin{proof} Consider the regret across states and actions

 because $\E[Q^*(S,A) - \tilde{Q}_t(S,A)] \le 0$ by Assumption 1.
 By Assumptions 2 and 3,

 completing the proof. \end{proof}

 This result is intentionally abstract, where the three assumptions could be satisfied in a variety of ways.
-These assumptions have been verified for one algorithm, called RLSVI, under a tabular setting using a finite-horizon specification \citep{osband2016generalization}, which simplifies ensuring stochastic optimism (Assumption 1).
+The first assumption would need propagation of optimism as done by many methods which use the principle of optimism in the face of uncertainty in tabular RL.
 We hypothesize that the last two assumptions could be addressed with a two-timescale analysis, with confidence interval radius $\hat{U}_t$ updating more slowly than $\hat{Q}_t$.
 This would reflect an iterative approach, where the optimistic values are essentially held fixed---such as is done in Delayed Q-learning \citep{grande2014sample}---and $Q^{\pi_t}$ estimated, before then adjusting the optimistic values.
 The updates to $\hat{Q}_t$, then, would be updated on a faster timescale, converging to $Q^{\pi_t}$, and the upper confidence radius $\hat{U}_t$ updating on a slower timescale.

 {\delta_\text{var}} {\mathbf{w}_\text{var}} {\mathbf{w}_\text{varInit}} {v_\text{init}} {\alpha_\text{var}}